geraldmc/algo-bio/Program-HW1/README.md

 etc...
 ```

 If choosing `No` the output will be directed to stdout.
+There are other options available for testing but this is the intended use for grading purposes.

+## Performance

+I have tested each algorithm on order sizes that are powers of two.
+The results are in the following table.
+This table and a graph of the same results are included in the Analysis section.

 | N   | Naive      | Strassen  |
 |-----|------------|-----------|